lindngo/pm-job-listings/README.md

 # Product Management (PM) Job Listings Analysis

 ## Overview
-As I've been job searching for product positions, I was curious how I can better optimize my resume to fit the keywords, phrases, and qualifications that companies are looking for.
+Over the past few months, I've been searching for and applying to product positions.
+During this process, I was curious how I can better optimize my resume to fit the keywords, phrases, and qualifications that companies are looking for.
 I sifted through PM listings on LinkedIn to compile an Excel sheet of position names, job descriptions, and qualifications.
 I mainly focused on entry level PM roles.
 With Python, I used pandas and sklearn to perform k-means and agglomerative clustering to better understand what common similarities are shared across these listings.

 ## Dataset
 https://github.com/lindngo/product-management/blob/main/jds.csv